paulflang/SBML2Julia/README.md

 ## Questions and comments
-Please contact the [Paul F. Lang](mailto:paul.lang@wolfson.ox.ac.uk) with any questions or comments.
+Please contact [Paul F. Lang](mailto:paul.lang@wolfson.ox.ac.uk) with any questions or comments.